-Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a trace network can be shared through a web map and consumed by web and field apps.
+Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a trace network in an enterprise deployment can be shared through a web map and consumed by web and field apps.
 To be included in the map definition of a web map, a named trace configuration must first be set as active for sharing.

-The Sharing pane on the Network Options dialog box is used to set trace configurations as active for sharing.
-To access the Sharing pane, click the dialog box launcher on the Trace Network tab, to the lower right of the Tools group, and click the Sharing tab.
+The Sharing pane on the Network Options dialog box is used to set named trace configurations as active for sharing.
+To access the Sharing tab, click the dialog box launcher on the Trace Network tab, to the lower right of the Tools group, and click the Sharing tab.